EugeneEmelyanov/node-soap/Readme.md

+Fixes

+1. Fix the case, when wsdl operation does not contain output.
+2. Fix the case, when wsdl uri is incorrect (double error callback).

 This module lets you connect to web services using SOAP.
 It also provides a server that allows you to run your own SOAP services.

 Features: